 My Pineapple Upside-Down Cake is a wonderful pudding that is always a hit with dinner guests.
 It is based on one of my all-time favourite recipes, which I wrote about and shared in my story Bung-in Cake (April 14, 2016).
 When I serve Pineapple Upside-Down Cake as a dessert, I provide pouring cream as an accompaniment.

 Fail-Me-Never Steamed Pudding

 My mother gave me the recipe for Fail-Me-Never Steamed Pudding.
 As its name suggests, it never fails.
 I have used this recipe over and over again for about 40 years and the pudding is always a success.
-I like the recipe because it is simple and it involves just a couple of steps.
-Time-wise, the mixture is quick to prepare and, once poured in the basin and placed in the steamer, one just sets the timer and waits.
-It’s as simple as that!
+I like the recipe because it requires just a few ingredients and it involves just a couple of simple steps.
+Time-wise, the mixture is quick to prepare and, once poured in a basin and placed in a steamer, one just sets the timer and waits.
+It’s as easy as that!